 You must have a covered injury

-If we agree to provide you with support for your injury, you can ask us to pay for rongoā Māori as part of your rehabilitation.
-You can request this through the ACC Recovery team member who's managing your claim, or contact us:
+If support for your injury is covered by us, you can request rongoā Māori as part of your rehabilitation.
+Request this through the ACC recovery team member who's managing your claim, or contact us:

 Or through our online service MyACC: